Decarboxylated and decarbonylated biofuels: Catalysts

 The catalysts utilized in deCO_{x}| reactions generally pose fewer problems than those currently used in hydrodeoxygenation.
 Research is still ongoing in investigating different catalysts for their characteristics in favoring and facilitating deCO_{x}| reaction pathways.
 Numerous catalysts have been analyzed for their efficiency, as determined by the rate and yield of lipid conversion, as well as the degree of selectivity towards diesel fuel-range hydrocarbons.
 Supported metal catalysts have been found to be a promising class of catalysts for fuel production, with the supports most commonly used being oxides or carbon materials.
 These supports stabilize the metals as small particles, resulting in a larger total metal surface area and increasing the number of active sites available to catalyze the reaction.
 Carbon supports indicated a higher level of activity when compared to the other supports.
 However, given that the main deactivation mechanism for these catalysts is the occlusion of active sites by carbon deposits on the catalyst surface, and the spent catalyst regeneration method preferred in industry is the combustion of these carbon deposits by calcination in hot air, the use of carbon supports is rendered impractical, as this regeneration method would effectively destroy the catalyst.
 This makes the use of oxide supported catalysts of particular interest, as they are more resistant to calcination.
 Alternatives for restoring catalyst function, such as through the use of a series of solvent washes, may leave carbon supports intact, but are still less preferred than calcination.

 Many of the catalysts under study use precious metals such as palladium (Pd) or platinum (Pt).
 Although these Pd- or Pt-based catalysts afford excellent yields of fuel-like hydrocarbons, the cost of these metals may prove prohibitive for large-scale use.
 Research focusing on the use of inexpensive nickel-based catalysts has increased as a result.
 While Pd- and Pt-based catalysts are intrinsically more active in deCO_{x}| reactions, increasing the metal loading in Ni-based catalysts can afford comparable results.
-The latter is both feasible and cost-effective, since nickel is significantly cheaper cheaper than palladium and platinum.
+The latter is both feasible and cost-effective, since nickel is significantly cheaper than palladium and platinum.

 These metal catalysts often tend towards deactivation and display poor reusability characteristics.
 This has been attributed to a variety of causes, including metal oxidation, metal loss due to leaching or sintering, and a decrease in surface area as a result of pore occlusion.
 Metal leaching and oxidation are observed far less often in catalysts composed of palladium.
 Catalyst poisoning can generally be attributed to the CO_{x} that forms over the duration of a deCO_{x}| reaction, as well as to sulfur and phosphorus impurities in the reaction inputs.
 An additional cause of deactivation is the adsorbing aromatic compounds to the catalysts, where these compounds are found in the reaction inputs or are produced over the course of a reaction.
 However, the primary cause of catalyst deactivation is surface area loss due to pore occlusion by deposits on the catalyst surface.